Transfers Subject to Retained Right to Receive the Income or Designate the Income Beneficiary, 34 Rutgers Law Review 668 (1982)

 Date of Authorship for this Version

 Bittker, Boris I., "Transfers Subject to Retained Right to Receive the Income or Designate the Income Beneficiary" (1982).
 Faculty Scholarship Series.
-Paper 2304.
+2304.